Virtual circuit: Virtual call capability

 An alternative approach to virtual calls is connectionless communication using datagrams.

 In the early 1970s, virtual call capability was developed by British Telecom for EPSS (building on the work of Donald Davies at the National Physical Laboratory).
 The concept was enhanced by Rémi Després as virtual circuits for the RCP experimental network of the French PTT.

 Layer 4 virtual circuits

 Connection oriented transport layer protocols such as TCP may rely on a connectionless packet switching network layer protocol such as IP, where different packets may be routed over different paths, and thus be delivered out of order.
 However, it is possible to use TCP as a virtual circuit, since TCP includes segment numbering that allows reordering on the receiver side to accommodate out-of-order delivery.

 Layer 2/3 virtual circuits

 Data link layer and network layer virtual circuit protocols are based on connection-oriented packet switching, meaning that data is always delivered along the same network path, i.e., through the same nodes.
-Advantages with this over connectionless packet switching are:
+Advantages of this over connectionless packet switching are: